[Linux] How to escape single quote in 'sh -c'

 |

-This will work as expected and print world
+This will work as expected and print world.

-to escape a single quote in the command string of sh -c
+So that’s it.
+Use '\'' to escape a single quote in the command string of sh -c.

 Happy Programming. 😃